Wall Street Analyst Upgrade Kimberly-Clark Corp. [KMB]. What else is Wall St. saying

 Evercore ISI have made an estimate for Kimberly-Clark Corp. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 28, 2024.
 While these analysts kept the previous recommendation, Goldman raised their target price to Buy.
 The new note on the price target was released on March 01, 2024, representing the official price target for Kimberly-Clark Corp. stock.
 Previously, the target price had yet another drop from $135 to $115, while BofA Securities kept a Underperform rating on KMB stock.

 Kimberly-Clark Corp.
-[KMB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.37.
-With this latest performance, KMB shares gained by 0.45% in over the last four-week period, additionally plugging by 3.15% over the last 6 months – not to mention a drop of -9.46% in the past year of trading.
+[KMB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.59.
+With this latest performance, KMB shares gained by 8.89% in over the last four-week period, additionally plugging by 10.52% over the last 6 months – not to mention a drop of -3.91% in the past year of trading.

 Kimberly-Clark Corp.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.54 and a Current Ratio set at 0.82.